anrdisded/The-Algorithmic-Mind---SOC-2026/README.md

 This repository will serve as the central workspace for all learning materials, weekly tasks, problem sets, and solution submissions.

-The goal of this project is not just solving problems, but learning how to identify patterns, choose appropriate algorithms and data structures, and build strong problem-solving intuition for coding interviews and competitive programming.
+The goal of this project is not just solving problems, but learning how to identify patterns, choose appropriate algorithms and data structures, and build strong problem-solving intuition for competitive programming.

 ---